microsoft/cobalt/docs/GETTING_STARTED_APP_DEV_CLI.md

     SERVICE_CONNECTION_NAME='SERVICECONNECTIONNAME'
 ```

-> NOTE: The Service Connection name should be provided by someone in your organziation with the *Global administrator* permission for your Azure Active Directory tenant.
+> NOTE: The Service Connection name should be provided by someone in your organization with the *Global administrator* permission for your Azure Active Directory tenant.
 If it has not been provisisioned for you, you may create another by following the directions outlined in the [Getting Started - Advocated Pattern Onwer documentation](./GETTING_STARTED_ADD_PAT_OWNER.md)

 At this time, the Azure DevOps CLI does not support linking variable groups to pipelines.
 We have a temporary workaround utilizing the Azure DevOps `invoke` command to directly call the Azure DevOps REST API to update the build definition.